eslint/eslint/docs/rules/no-void.md

 foo = undefined;
 ```

-When used with IIFE (immediately-invoked function expression) `void` can be used to force the function keyword to be treated as an expression instead of a declaration:
+When used with IIFE (immediately-invoked function expression), `void` can be used to force the function keyword to be treated as an expression instead of a declaration:

 ```js
 var foo = 1;